Lowell Island House: Financial difficulties

 Initially the steamboat Merrimack was used until the Argo was purchased for $25,000, and departure points in Beverly and Marblehead Harbors were added.
 The hotel was popular and well-visited, but according to Alfred Gilman, "the house did not pay the running expenses.
 What was gained by the house was swallowed up by the expense of running the steamboat", and the corporation eventually voted to sell the property.

-The property was subsequently mortgaged and transferred between members of the company, until finally in July, 1857, "the establishment, including steamboat, was sold to Gorham L. Pollard," who immediately sold the steamboat.
-Pollard operated the Island House until August, 1869, when "Cat Island, recently called Lowell Island and sometimes called Pollard's Island, with all boats, their tackle and furniture, all fishing lines and materials, bathing suits and other articles of personal property including a piano", were sold to Andrew L. Johnson for $10,000.
+The property was subsequently mortgaged and transferred between members of the company, until finally in July 1857, "the establishment, including steamboat, was sold to Gorham L. Pollard", who immediately sold the steamboat.
+Pollard operated the Island House until August 1869, when "Cat Island, recently called Lowell Island and sometimes called Pollard's Island, with all boats, their tackle and furniture, all fishing lines and materials, bathing suits and other articles of personal property including a piano", were sold to Andrew L. Johnson for $10,000.

-A Lowell newspaper from the fall of 1869 reads:
+A Lowell newspaper from the fall of 1869 read:

 During the present fall a substantial wharf has been erected on the south side of the island near where the bath-house formerly stood ...
 The whole house has been raised and beneath it has been placed a substantial foundation, so that the floors will be firm and level.
 The building formerly used as a bowling alley went to smash in the September gale.
 In place of the old bowling alley building, a better one is to be erected which will accommodate an alley, billiard tables, and a refreshment saloon ...

 Property transfers

 Johnson ran the hotel for three years but was not successful.
-In 1871, he sold the property, and over the next six years the property was bought and sold several times before finally being purchased by Samuel B. Rindge for $4500 in January, 1878.
+In 1871, he sold the property, and over the next six years the property was bought and sold several times before finally being purchased by Samuel B. Rindge for $4,500 in January 1878.
 Apparently, the Island House remained a resort under Rindge, as an advertisement for "Island House, Lowell Island, Salem Harbor.
 Open June 10, 1880", with departure and arrival times of the boat, appeared in an 1880 magazine Eventually Samuel's son, Frederick H. Rindge of California, donated the property to St. Margaret's Home of Boston for use as Children's Island Sanitarium.